 This course provides in-depth instruction in the skills needed for success in high school and beyond, tailored to the curriculum needs of sophomores and juniors.
 This course emphasizes fundamental literacy within a variety of academic disciplines.
-Students will learn strategies to support reading, writing, listening and speaking skills in science, English and social studies.
+Students will learn strategies to support reading, writing, listening and speaking skills in Science, Communication Arts and Social Studies.
 Depending on their reading and literacy benchmark, post-performance and/or ongoing assessment results, this course may be required of a student to specifically focus on reading fluency and necessary reading comprehension skills.
-This course counts for one elective communication arts credit but is not an English graduation credit.
+This course counts for one elective Communication Arts credit but is not an English graduation credit.